valentinvogt/npde-summary/src/chapters/09.typ

 where $bold(c)$ is a vector containing the coefficients $c_i$, $bold(b)$ the coefficients $b_i$ and $bold(frak(A))$ a matrix containing the coefficients $a_(i , j)$.

-So continuing from @eq:heat-galerkin with different time stepping schemes, we get
+So continuing from @eq:heat-galerkin with different time-stepping schemes, we get

 - explicit Euler: